 The nofollow attribute was created for pages to not include in the index (a form for example),

-But it is easy to search engine to assess the value of pages that are nofollowed, depending on the number of links that they have otherwise, and according to their PR acquired by other pages, other sites.
+However it is easy to the search engine to assess the value of pages that are nofollowed, depending on the number of links that they have otherwise, and according to their PR acquired by other pages, other sites.

 From there, if a valuable page is linked in nofollow, that can be viewed as an attempt by the webmaster to redirect the PR of this page to other pages.
 It is actually a manipulation of the algorithm.
 Google saw that webmaster are used to use nofollow in this purpose, and that part of website were not crawled by robots and not included in the index.
 So it was decided that now the link is not followed but its PR is ignored and not assigned to other links.